fionaxichen/fionaxichen.github.io/README.md

 The background check costs us $30 to complete.
 A shopper must both activate the prepaid debit card we mail to them (to use when paying for groceries purchased for our customers) and have successfully passed their background check to complete their first batch of orders.
 Completing the online orientation, however, is optional. <br>
 In this scenario, “success” for our shopper recruiting funnel is achieved if they complete their first batch (see “first_batch_completed_date”)

-## Questions
-###### 1. Based on this data.
+## Question 1: Based on this data.
 What can we conclude at this point from the A/B test (in which we tried initiating the background check earlier in the hiring process for the treatment shoppers)?
 And how confident should we be in this conclusion?

 Null hypothesis: no difference between control and treatment groups <br>
 Alternative hypothesis: control group and treatment group are different <br>